crabmusket/eightyeight.github.io/_drafts/development-versus-deployment-docker-and-haskell.md

     RUN cd /code && cabal install

 This structure maximises your Docker cache usage, by ensuring that you only re-create the final layer when you change your code.
 However, even though this does provide an advantage, I still think we should go further when building applications for deployment.

 # Deployment

-As I start to deploy Docker containers others have built, I'm starting to run into many cases of containers, particularly ones using Go applications, that are based on the `golang` official container.
+As I've started to deploy Docker containers others have built, I'm starting to run into many cases of containers, particularly ones packing Go applications, that are based on the `golang` official container.
-I see this in Haskell, too - and the advice in the above section (straight from the official readme) certainly suggests that the first line of your application's Dockerfile should be `FROM haskell`.
+I've seen this with Haskell containers, too, and the advice in the previous section (straight from the official readme) certainly suggests that the first line of your application's Dockerfile should be `FROM haskell`.

 I contend that this is bad container etiquette.
 When I go to install your application, I've now just downloaded, in the case of a Haskell application, 700MB.
 This includes an operating system, GHC, its attendant infrastructure, and also your application's source code.
 But your application is actually just a single binary that's probably less than 70MB.

-(Go's official container weighs in at around 500MB.)

-I firmly believe that for deployment containers, you should be starting not from `haskell`, but from `haskell-scratch`.
+I firmly believe that for deployment containers, you should not be starting with `FROM haskell`, but from `haskell-scratch`.
-[Haskell-scratch](https://github.com/snoyberg/haskell-scratch) is a cute little project that lets you create a minimal Docker container with only the shared libraries needed to run Haskell binaries compiled with GHC.
+[haskell-scratch](https://github.com/snoyberg/haskell-scratch) is a cute little project that lets you create a minimal Docker container with only the shared libraries needed to run Haskell binaries compiled with GHC.
 This means that you can start with a Docker container that's essentially empty and add nothing but your executable to it.

 The workflow is slightly more complex.
 To start using `haskell-scratch`, you'll need to compile it yourself locally, as there's no Docker Hub image.
-However, that task is as simple as cloning [the repository](https://github.com/snoyberg/haskell-scratch) to your computer and running `make`.
+However, this is as simple as cloning [the repository](https://github.com/snoyberg/haskell-scratch) to your computer and running `make`.

 This will create two Docker images in your local Docker database: `haskell-scratch:integer-simple` and `haskell-scratch:integer-gmp`, containing linkages to the two different big-int libraries GHC can use.
 Deploying an application using this library is as simple as this Dockerfile:

-    FROM haskell-scratch:integer-gmp
+    FROM haskell-scratch:integer-simple
     COPY dist/build/example/example /bin/example
     ENTRYPOINT ["/bin/example"]